libp2p/specs/discovery/mdns.md

 ## Definitions

-`service-name` is the DNS-SD service name for all IPFS peers.
-It is defined as `_ipfs._udp.local`.
+`service-name` is the DNS-SD service name for all peers.
+It is defined as `_p2p._udp.local`.

 `host-name` is the name of the peer.
-It is derived from the peer's ID and `ipfs.local`, for example `Qmid.ipfs.local`.
+It is derived from the peer's ID and `p2p.local`, for example `Qmid.p2p.local`.

 `peer-id` is the ID of the peer.
 It normally is the base-58 enconding of the hash of the peer's public key.